What type of antenna do I need?

 Where can I get accessories?

-Your local electronics store (including Radio Shack) is the best location to
+Your local automotive or electronics store (including Radio Shack, if one remains in your area) is the best location to

 find accessories for your scanner.
 Anything from antennas to external speakers